artainmo/DevOps/cloud/README.md

 A VPC contains a CIDR Range which indicates the range of allowed IP addresses within the VPC.<br>
 Internet Gateways help our VPC instances connect with the internet.
 Public Subnets have a route to the internet gateway.
 NAT Gateways allow instances in Private Subnets to access the internet while remaining private.

-Network ACL (NACL) is a firewall which controls traffic from and to the Subnet.
+Network ACL (NACL) is a stateless firewall which controls traffic from and to the Subnet.
 It can have 'allow' and 'deny' rules that include IP addresses.<br>
-Security Groups is a firewall that controls traffic to and from an EC2 instance.
+Security Groups is a stateful firewall that controls traffic to and from an EC2 instance or ENI.
 It can have 'allow' rules that include IP addresses and other security groups.

 Flow Logs capture information about IP traffic going into your interfaces.
 It helps monitor and troubleshoot connectivity issues.<br>
 We can have VPC Flow Logs, Subnet Flow Logs and Elastic Network Interface Flow Logs with the last one being related to EC2 instances.
 But we can also get network information from ELB, ElastiCache, RDS, Aurora...<br>